LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Chat**: No

 #### messageResendMaxRetries
-If the bot fails to respond to the consumer’s message, this is the maximum number of times to resend it to the bot.
-Used in conjunction with `retryMessageInterval`.
+This is the maximum number of times to send the consumer's message to the bot.
+You can use this field to retry the consumer's last message when the bot fails to respond the first time.
+Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).

+ Note that this number represents tries, not retries.
+Examples:

+* For 1 retry, set this to 2.
+(1 for the original try + 1 for the single retry)
+* For 2 retries, set this to 3.

 Do not set this value to zero.
-Please see the best practice discussion [here](conversation-builder-best-practices-resolve-stuck-conversations.html).
+The default value is 1, which means the consumer's last message is never retried when the bot doesn't respond.
+Effectively, the retry flow is skipped by default.

 **Default value**: 1<br>
 **Messaging**: Yes<br>